open-telemetry/opentelemetry-js/doc/metrics.md

 const { PrometheusExporter } = require('@opentelemetry/exporter-prometheus');
 const { MeterProvider }  = require('@opentelemetry/sdk-metrics');

-// Add your port and startServer to the Prometheus options const options = { port: 9464, startServer: true };
+// Add your port to the Prometheus options const options = { port: 9464 };
 const exporter = new PrometheusExporter(options);

 // Creates MeterProvider and installs the exporter as a MetricReader